-7.6 The Council has a good record of attracting funding into the District for regeneration and leisure in particular.
-This has been a consequence of the growth and developing nature of South Derbyshire.
-Page 10 of 13

-- 7.7 For example, one of the main attractions for the National Forest in the District (Rosliston Forestry Centre) has attracted substantial investment to develop it as a main recreational and educational facility. - 7.8 Furthermore, Section 106 funding continues to be secured for enhancing community and recreational facilities. - 7.9 Indeed, substantial capital funding has recently been secured for leisure facilities to be developed in Etwall.
-Capital works have recently commenced, financed from a combination of sports grants, section 106 and private sector contributions, together with funding the District and County Councils.
+- 7.6 The Council has a good record of attracting funding into the District for regeneration and leisure in particular.
+This has been a consequence of the growth and developing nature of South Derbyshire. - 7.7 For example, one of the main attractions for the National Forest in the District (Rosliston Forestry Centre) has attracted substantial investment to develop it as a main recreational and educational facility.
+Over the last year, substantial capital funding helped build a new leisure centre in Etwall. - 7.8 Furthermore, Section 106 funding continues to be secured for enhancing community and recreational facilities.
+Growth point and DDEP funding has recently been awarded to the Council to supplement regeneration programmes across the District.